louriccia/SWE1R-Mods/README.md

 ## Tools

 For each block, there is an unpack and repack script.
 Unpack scripts dump the game's bin files into human-readable json structure and png files (for sprites and textures).
-Repack scripts compile extracted json/png files into game-readable bin format while allowing for replacements and in-place modifications.
+Repack scripts compile extracted json/png files into game-readable bin format while allowing for replacements and modifications.
 These tools build off of the work of [JayFoxRox's swe1r-tools](https://github.com/OpenSWE1R/swe1r-tools) and [Olganix's Sw_Racer](https://github.com/Olganix/Sw_Racer/).

 ### Requirements

 * [node js](https://nodejs.org/en)
 * [jimp](https://www.npmjs.com/package/jimp) package for working with images
-* bin files from `Star Wars Episode I Racer / data / lev01 /` must be copied to their respective folders in tools. (`out_modelblock.bin` goes in `modelblock`, etc.)
+* bin files from `Star Wars Episode I Racer / data / lev01 /` must be place in `in` folder

 ### How to use